pd423/RandomChoice/README.md

 Random choice
 ===============

-This Android application provide you can import dan input data and randomly choose one.
+This Android application provide you can import data and randomly choose one.

 You have two ways to input data.
 1. Import from the csv file.